wzhengsen/LuaOOP/README_EN.md

 -- member x,member y.
 Point.x = 0;
 Point.y = 0;
+-- Members of table types can also be used, and members of table types will be deep-copied.
+Point.data = {
+    something = "",
+    others = {}
+};

 -- Construction(may not be provided to use the default construction). function Point:ctor(x,y)